MicrosoftDocs/win32/desktop-src/delivery_optimization/ibackgroundcopyjob-suspend.md

 ---
 title: IBackgroundCopyJob Suspend method
 description: Suspends a job.
-New jobs, jobs that are in error, and jobs that have finished transferring files are automatically suspended. ms.assetid: '23EED354-A3AC-4865-8C06-ADA097851F96'
+New jobs, jobs that are in error, and jobs that have finished transferring files are automatically suspended. ms.assetid: 23EED354-A3AC-4865-8C06-ADA097851F96
+keywords:
+- Suspend method
+- Suspend method, IBackgroundCopyJob interface
-keywords: ["Suspend method", "Suspend method, IBackgroundCopyJob interface", "IBackgroundCopyJob interface, Suspend method"]
+- IBackgroundCopyJob interface, Suspend method
 topic_type:
 - apiref
 api_name: